How to Use Labs, Practice, and PBQ Workflow

 Scenario: Command Output Reasoning

-A workstation shows an APIPA address in the 169.254.0.0/16 range.
-That output proves the client did not receive a usable DHCP lease.
-It does not by itself prove the DHCP server is down.
-The cause could be wrong VLAN, blocked DHCP relay, exhausted scope, disconnected cable, bad wireless association, or local firewall interference.
+A workstation shows an address in the 169.254.0.0/16 (APIPA) range.
+That output proves only one thing: the client did not receive a usable DHCP lease and self-assigned an address.
+It does not prove the DHCP server is down.
+The real cause could be a wrong VLAN, a blocked DHCP relay/helper, an exhausted scope, a disconnected cable, a bad wireless association, or local firewall interference.

 Test Your KnowledgeOrdering